nicolewallace09/readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  Instal
+  steps

   ## Usage
-  How to
+  how to

   ## License
-  This project is license under MIT
+  This project is license under GNU

   ## Questions
-  If you have any questions about this projects, please contact me directly at nicole.elisaw@gmail.com.
-You can view more of my projects at https://github.com/nicolewallace09.
+  If you have any questions about this projects, please contact me directly at email.
+You can view more of my projects at https://github.com/nicole.